-2.1.5 Natural population cohort data
+3.3.2 Natural population cohort data

-Natural population cohort data refer to all kinds of data collected on people with or without severe diseases through prospective and dynamic longterm tracking and observation.
+Natural population cohort data refer to all kinds of data collected on people with health or unhealth condition through prospective and dynamic long-term tracking and observation.
 These data feature common standards, shared information, long time span and large sample size.
 RWD of this type can be used to build a common disease risk models or to support the identification of precise target population for drug development.

-2.1.6 Omics data
+3.3.2 Omics data